Volunteering on Horseback in Mozambique

 Similar to many African countries Mozambique has had its fair share of upheaval in the past: colonialism, communism, independence in 1975, followed by a 15-year civil war that ended in 1992.
 Even today it is still one of the countries in the world that ranks lowest in the United Nations Human Development Index.

 So I guess to most people Mozambique just seemed like an unlikely travel destination.
 Add to that the plan to go horseback riding there and people were utterly confused.

-But ever since travelling through other countries in Southern Africa in 2006, I have wanted to go to Mozambique.
+But ever since traveling through other countries in Southern Africa in 2006, I have wanted to go to Mozambique.
 People kept telling me how amazing and beautiful the country is.
-So when I was planning my travels this time around, Mozambique as well as Mozambique Horse Safari was on the top of my list.
+So when I was planning my travels this time around, Mozambique, as well as a Mozambique Horse Safari, was on the top of my list.

 Zimbabwean horses in Vilankulo